-This is where you can find all sorts practical help and the latest in museum and gallery thinking.
+This is where you can find a variety of practical help and the latest in museum and gallery thinking.

-There is also a large selection of education kits and some of M&G’s latest research.
+There is also a large selection of education kits and M&G’s research.

-If there’s something you need and can’t find, contact us and we’ll do our best to fill that gap.
+If there’s something you need or can’t find, contact us and we’ll do our best to fill that gap.

 Produced in conjunction with Museums & The Web, this 15 page report draws on the views of more than 70 professionals working in museums across the world to explore the digital strategies of today’s museums and how they link to visitor engagement plans and focus areas for investment.